yuorb/yuorb.github.io/src/tutorial/cl.md

 Use simple formative. express extra information with adjuncts.

-Q: whatʼs the simplest formative we can use?
+Q: what’s the simplest formative we can use?

 For nouns, (root-stem-specification) = the yisi